-Lausanne is the Canton of Vaud’s most populous city.
-The city of 140,000 people overlooks the northern shore of Lake Geneva.
-Looking at a map, the arching shape of the 73-kilometre (45-mile) wide body of water reminds me of a leaping fish.
+When you look at Lake Geneva on a map, the arching shape of the 73-kilometre (45-mile) wide body of water often reminds people of a leaping fish.
 The missing tail would be somewhere around Geneva, the city at the southwestern tip of the lake known in French as Lac Léman.

 Dinner at a traditional Swiss restaurant

-My glasses fog as I feel the blast of warm air on entering the dining room.
+My glasses fog as I feel the blast of warm air upon entering the dining room.
 Before I’m able to see anything through the condensation I smell grilled cheese and hear the laughter of guests.
-Conversations are taking place in German, English and French and the wood of the fireplace cackles.
+Conversations are taking place in German, English and French and the wood of the fireplace crackles.

 As my lenses clear I look around at the rustic décor; traditional snowshoes are displayed on the beams of the restaurant’s wood walls.
 An example of traditional decoupage artwork is framed above our table.